Chandrayan Gutta

-Chandrayan Gutta (AZIZ COLONY) is a Locality in Old City, Hyderabad, Telangana, India.
+Chandrayana Gutta is a neighbourhood in Old City, Hyderabad, Telangana, India.

 Transport

 Chandrayan Gutta is connected by buses run by TSRTC, since a Bus Depot is close by, it is well connected.
 There is a MMTS train station is close by at Falaknuma.

+In January 2024, revised airport metro line will have Chandrayangutta as inter-change metro station.
+The remaining 5.5-km MGBS-Falaknuma route will be extended by another 1.5 km to Chandrayangutta.
+The newly planned Airport line is Nagole - LB Nagar - Chandrayangutta - Mailardevpally - P7 Road - Shamshabad Airport.